How to demist double glazing

 When is condensation a problem?

-If you have condensation in-between the panes of your double glazing, this could be an issue.
+If you have condensation in-between the panes of your double glazing whether it is your casement windows or patio doors, this could be an issue.
 This is normally caused by your window seals failing.
 The seals create an airtight and weatherproof environment.
 This stops changing temperatures affecting your windows and your home’s comfort levels.
 If they’re damaged or worn, moisture can collect inside which can cause further problems.
 It might just be the glass that needs replacing but be prepared that it could be the whole window unit.

 What can I do about double glazing that’s failed?